 - Cutting Off Amenities or Services- A landlord may try to make a tenant's living conditions uncomfortable by restricting access to a washer and dryer, blocking access to a parking spot or refusing to make repairs to the tenant’s unit.

 - Eviction- A landlord may blatantly try to get a tenant to move by filing to evict the tenant.

 What Is a Retaliatory Eviction?

-- A tenant has organized the other tenants in the building to protest against an issue, such as a rent increase- The landlord feels like the tenant is an instigator and wants him out.
-The landlord files for an eviction.
+- Tenant Organizes Other Tenants- A tenant may organize other tenants in the building to protest an issue, such as a rent increase.

 Reasons a Landlord Can Legally Evict a Tenant